-Service charter is a commitment that aims to improve the service quality of the journal based on customer’s expectation.
+Service charter is a commitment that aims to improve the service quality of the journal based on customer’s expectation so that businesses start Managing Leads in a better way.
 It is a document that highlights the information related to the services provided to the customer, the quality or the level of service expected by the customer, and the suggestions made the customer to help improve the service standard.

 What are the associated benefits?